GMM and M Estimation under Network Dependence: The Setup

+Assumption \ref{a:function} (i) is the bounded moment condition required by Assumption 3.1 of KMS with $f(Y_{n,i},\theta)$ treated as an observation in place of $Y_{n,i}$.
+Besides, Assumption \ref{a:function} (ii) imposes the uniform bound and Lipschitz conditions on each function $f(\cdot,\theta)$ in the class.
+Taken together, these two components impose restrictions on the behavior of \( f(Y_{n,i}; \theta) \) for `each' \( \theta \), without placing any constraint on the effects of \( \theta \) on it.

-For `each' \(\theta \in \Theta\), the pointwise law of large numbers (LLN), as stated in Proposition~3.1 of KMS, holds under Assumptions \ref{a:kms21}, \ref{a:kms31}, \ref{a:kms32}, and \ref{a:function}.
-I will leverage this pointwise result by KMS as an auxiliary step in establishing the uniform law of large numbers.
+For `each' \(\theta \in \Theta\), the pointwise law of large numbers, as stated in Proposition~3.1 of KMS, holds under Assumptions \ref{a:kms21}, \ref{a:kms32}, and \ref{a:function}.
+I will leverage this pointwise result by KMS as an auxiliary step in establishing the uniform law of large numbers, which requires the following uniform equicontinuity condition in addition.

 \begin{assumption}[Uniform Equicontinuity] The function class $\{f(\cdot,\theta): \theta\in\Theta\}$ is uniformly equicontinuous in $\theta$.
 In particular, there exists a constant $\overline L>0$ such that for all $y$ in the support of $Y_{n,i}$ for all $n$ and for all $\theta,\theta'\in\Theta$,